 Entitlement to free NHS hospital treatment at the point of use is based on residence status alone.
 British citizens who are no longer resident in the UK are not necessarily entitled to free NHS care at the point of use.

-Treatment in A&E departments and as GP surgeries presently remains free for all.
+Treatment in A&E departments, Walk in Centres and at GP surgeries presently remains free for all.

 |Compiled by:||Dawn Cooper|